 CÉ LA VI On Top Of Marina Bay Sands

-Consisting of a restaurant, SkyBar and club lounge, CÉ LA VI is as every bit glamorous IRL as it is in the CRA final scenes.
-On the 57th floor and perched on top of the Marina Bay Sands Skypark – with 360-degree views to boot – CÉ LA VI is best recognised as ‘that boat-shaped thing on those skyscrapers where Rachel and Nick’s love made me feel things’ – which… same.
+Consisting of a restaurant, SkyBar and club lounge, CÉ LA VI is as every bit glamorous in real life as it is in the CRA final scenes.
+On the 57th floor and perched on top of the Marina Bay Sands Skypark it boasts 360-degree views to boot.

 Start your Saturday with a sky-high lazy lunch (from 12pm to 3pm) before cocktails and champagne bring you through to a night of dancing.
 Every night is a little different too so make sure to book in your fave.